cwachss/graphics-gl/README.md

 ## About

-.This is my WIP graphics portfolio + my css playground... we're going to be trying out parallax scroll effects and a few other hacky tricks, so stay tuned!
+This is my WIP graphics portfolio + my css playground... we're going to be trying out parallax scroll effects and a few other hacky tricks, so stay tuned!

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Montserrat, a custom Google Font.